warmcat/gitohashi/doc/README-gitolite.md

+### Notes on gitolite vs gitolite3

+Gitohashi requires gitolite v3+.

+The "gitolite" package found in Fedora and older Ubuntu is actually gitolite v2, from many years ago.
+Fedora since F16 and Ubuntu since Xenial provide a "gitolite3" package which is current gitolite.

+If you're still on v2, you'll need to go through a [one-way upgrade process](http://gitolite.com/gitolite/migr/index.html#migrating-from-gitolite-v2).

+v2 and v3 broadly allows mostly the same config syntax, although there are some removed v2 features in the .rc file and new v3 features, see [this](http://gitolite.com/gitolite/migr/index.html#step-4-identify-any-remaining-changes-needed)

+Additionally:

+ - anglebrackets and parenthesis are disallowed in config strings in v3.
+   This disallows the common email format "Name <name@email.com>"... gitohashi understands "Name name@email.com" as well in order to get around this.

 ### Selecting which repos to show on a vhost

 By default, no repo is allowed to be shown, even when the vhost has supplied the